nadrino/kotor-walkthrough/kotor/walkthrough/062_Manaan.md

 ## Go to Tatooine

-- Go out with Canderous and Mission
+- Take and level up Canderous (15) and Mission (14 to 15)
-- Level up -> Mission equip with thunder bowcaster
+- Level up -> Mission equip with Chundar Bowcaster
 - Czerka -> Griff
 	- **// I’m not giving you the gland until I see some credits!**
 	- Here's the tach gland.
 Take it.